 Ensuring Relevant Expertise

 When looking for an account, you should find someone who have experience with the requirements that you hold for them.
 If you are a small company, you should find someone who is used to dealing with tax returns and other financial documents for companies which are smaller in size and even with similar revenue to yours.
+If you need to declare crypto earnings, use a firm that specialised in cryptocurrencies, such as Hodge Bakshi.
 Sometimes you may need an accountant as part of a wider process.
 For example, dealing with a corporate finance broker with your business may require an accountant to get all your financial documents in order.

 Even better, if you can find someone who has dealt with companies in the same sector as yours.
 This way the will understand the unique needs of your particular business a bit more.